bk138/gromit-mpx/README.md

 Key features include:

   * **Desktop-independent**.
-Gromit-MPX works with GNOME, KDE, XFCE, ... under X11 as well as with a Wayland session using XWayland.
+Gromit-MPX works with GNOME, KDE, XFCE, ... under X11 (every desktop environment) as well as with a Wayland session using XWayland (most desktop environments).
   * **Hotkey-based**.
 The fundamental philosophy is that Gromit-MPX does not get into your way of doing things by sticking some UI widget on your desktop, potentially obscuring more important contents.
 It *does*